aiboyko/saudi_aramco_data_technathon/README.md

-# Saudi Aramco Data Technathon - 2020
+# This code is the Bronze winner of the Saudi Aramco Innovations Data Technathon - 2020
 Recovery of a 3D geological data from 2D slices by Alexey Boyko and Daria Fokina.

 ## User Manual and Authors' comments